Alvin Tan (politician): Political career

 Tan made his political debut in the 2020 general election as part of a five-member PAP team contesting in Tanjong Pagar GRC and won 63.13% of the vote against the opposition Progress Singapore Party.

 Prior to that, he had been a community volunteer at Kreta Ayer–Kim Seng since 2005 and at Moulmein–Cairnhill since 2019, and had worked with Lily Neo, the Member of Parliament (MP) representing Kreta Ayer–Kim Seng between 1997 and 2020.

 After the 2020 general election, Tan was elected as the Member of Parliament (MP) representing the Moulmein–Cairnhill ward of Tanjong Pagar GRC.

-On 1 September 2020, Tan was appointed as Minister of State for Culture, Community and Youth and Minister of State for Trade and Industry.
+On 1 September 2020, Tan was appointed as Minister of State for Culture, Community and Youth (MCCY) and Minister of State for Trade and Industry (MTI).
+He is also Deputy Chairman of the National Youth Council.

+At MTI, he was involved in the recovery of the tourism sector during and after the COVID-19 pandemic, and worked as Co-Chair of the Future Economy Council's Sub-Committee on Advanced Manufacturing and Trade.
+He also led efforts to sign the Pacific-Alliance Singapore Free Trade Agreement and the Mercosur-Singapore Free Trade Agreement.
+He also works on strengthening trade and investment links to Sub-Saharan Africa.

+At MCCY, he worked on the Racial & Religious Harmony Circles, and MentoringSG and set up the SG Mental Well-Being Network.

+On 22 November 2021, Tan was appointed to the board of the Monetary Authority of Singapore (MAS), where he has been at the forefront of parliamentary proceedings involving MAS bills and issues.
+In October 2023, he delivered a ministerial statement on the $2.8 billion money-laundering case in Parliament.

+In August 2024, Tan, in his position as the then-Minister of State for Culture, Community and Youth, responded to a Parliamentary Question about the proposed deal to sell a controlling 51% stake in homegrown insurer Income Insurance to German insurer Allianz.
+According to the Hansard, Tan highlighted NTUC Income's position on the deal, that "Income assessed that the deal with Allianz provides the best alignment of interests", and that '[NTUC Income]' said "Allianz has the best alignment with NTUC Income."

+In the 2025 general election, Tan remained in the Tanjong Pagar GRC in which his team won 81.02% of the vote against the PAR team led by Han Hui Hui.

+Following the 2025 general elections, Tan was appointed the Minister of State for National Development and Minister of State for Trade and Industry.

 Personal life

 Tan is married with two children.